w3c-fedid/idp-registration/README.md

 });
 ```

+A few things to note:
+* IdP registration would only be supported in passive mode at the moment, since it presuposes multi IdP, which is not specified or implemented in active mode.
+* The RP may also request non-registered IdPs in the same call.
+In case an IdP happens to be both registered and explicitly requested, the registration is 'ignored' to avoid duplication.

+When registered IdP are requested:
+1. The user agent looks up the list of IdPs which are registered AND have currently logged in accounts per the accounts push model.
+2. For all of those IdPs, the user agent fetches the IdP's config file where it should contain at the very least a list of `types` that the IdP supports.
+3. The user agent will show the stored accounts for IdPs which contain the `type` that was requested by the RP.
+4. If the user selects an account from a registered IdP, the ID assertion endpoint is requested, if one is specified (as it is [optional](https://github.com/fedidcg/LightweightFedCM?tab=readme-ov-file#id-assertion-endpoint)).

+Notice that this in particular means that there is no requirement for there to be only one registered IdP per eTLD+1 since the well-known file is never queried for a registered IdP.
+In addition, in a FedCM login flow, an IdP that is purely registered only needs to worry about the manifest/config file and the ID assertion endpoint.

+# Alternatives considered

+For the IdP registration part, which is invoked from an IdP context, it is natural to consider bundling it into `navigator.login.setStatus`.
+This was not chosen for a few reasons:
+* It would overload a method that is already somewhat: not only would it be now to set the login status AND store accounts, but ALSO to register an IdP.
+It is preferable for methods to have clear, distinct semantics, and the new `register` method does that.
+* It would raise the question whether the header version would also have the capability to register.
+However, adding that would in turn be somewhat problematic because it is possible for a user agent to show UI as a result of that invocation, and having a header surface UI seems like a poor design choice.

+For the `type`, it would be feasible to instead allow an array of `types` if an RP supports multiple kinds of registered IdPs.
+The `type` is just considered as a string for simplicity of the initial proposal.

+Lastly, the `types` could be sent by the IdP in the registration call, but this has the drawback that the IdP would need to register itself again every time the list changes.
+By passing it via the config file, it does not need to register itself again when it changes the types it supports, which provides more flexibility to the IdP.
+Of course, the drawback is that this makes the construction of the account chooser from IdP registration to require one fetch instead of zero.

 # Where are things at?

 If you follow this thread you'll find a massive amount of engagement from all parts of the Web.